 - The Company will ensure no one will be at risk of suffering some form of reprisal as a result of raising a concern even if the individual is mistaken.
 The Company however, does not extend this assurance to someone who maliciously raise a matter he/she knows is untrue.

-If any individual reasonably believes in good faith that malpractice exists in the workplace, the individual should report this immediately to the line manager.
-However, if for any reason he feels uncomfortable to do so, then he can report the concerns to either the:
+If any individual reasonably believes in good faith that malpractice exists in the workplace, the individual should report this immediately to the line manager and/or HRGA Dept. However, if for any reason he feels uncomfortable to do so, he can then report the concerns to either the:

 The individual who has raised concerns internally will be informed of who is handling the matter and how he can make contact with them for further assistance whenever required.